leilibrk/Reducing-noise-on-data/README.md

 # Reducing-noise-on-data
-Using matplotlib to reduce noises as a project in Linear Algebra course.
+Using matplotlib to reduce the noise of a chart.
+The chart shows the price of Bitcoin every 2 hours from the end of 2020 to the 20th of May.
-In this project I use least-squares for denoising the charts.
+In this project I use least-squares for denoising the chart.
 ## Results:

 1. too much denoised